Green-Phys/green-phys.github.io/content/docs/Theory/Introduction.md

 ---

-The main objective for Green Software Package is provide an accurate numerical simulation of realistic quantum systems of interacting electrons beyond density functional theory.
+The Green Software Package aims to provide tools for the accurate numerical simulation of realistic quantum systems of interacting electrons with Green's function techniques.

+An introduction to the theory of Green's functions and the numerical implementation of Green's function methods is available in textbooks and review articles.
+The following is a small overview of textbooks that we found useful.
+An elementary introduction to electronic structure techniques is given by [^SzaboOstlund].
+For a first view of diagrammatic Green's function methods the book by [^Mattuck] gives a good first exposition.
+More extensive derivation can be found in the condensed matter field theory textbooks of [^Mahan], [^Coleman], and [^NegeleOrland], and [^KadanoffBaym] as well as [^AbrikosovGorkovDzyaloshinski] give expert information.

 The interactive quantum electron system can usually be described by a Hamiltonian

 $$